makcuber/LuxaforPowershellCLI/README.md

 # LuxaforPowershellCLI
-A Powershell CLI script for controlling a Luxafor LED Status Flag using the Luxafor Webhook API
+A Powershell CLI script for controlling a Luxafor LED Status Flag using the Luxafor WebHook REST API

 WebHook API information is available on the Luxafor website: https://luxafor.com/webhook-api/